 If you were recently fired from your job, you may be entitled to monetary damages for lost wages and emotional distress as a result of wrongful termination.
-If your employer's behavior was egregious enough to violate the law, you may also be entitled to punitive damages.
+If your employer's behavior was egregious enough at a high level, you may also be entitled to punitive damages.

-The employment lawyers at The Armstrong Law Firm have successfully represented hundreds of wrongful termination clients in San Francisco, Oakland and San Jose.
-They have obtained millions of dollars on behalf of their clients in recent years, winning favorable judgments in unlawful termination cases against some of California's largest employers.
+At The Armstrong Law Firm, we have obtained millions of dollars on behalf of clients in recent years, winning favorable results in unlawful termination cases against some of California's largest employers.

 Reviewed By: James H.

 California is an "at-will" employment state.
 This means that for most employees, their employer may fire them at any time and can terminate them at any time so long as it's not for an unlawful reason.
 The termination may be unfair, but being unfair is not necessarily unlawful unless it violates a specific law.